mark-watson/Java-AI-Book/manuscript/semantic_web.md

 -   Stardog - a commercial OWL and RDF reasoning system and datastore
 -   Allegrograph - a commercial RDF+ and RDF reasoning system and datastore

 OWL is more expressive than RDFS in that it supports cardinality, richer class relationships, and Descriptive Logic (DL) reasoning.
-OWL treats the idea of classes very differently than object oriented programming languages like Java and Smalltalk, but similar to the way PowerLoom (see chapter on *Reasoning*) uses concepts (PowerLoom’s rough equivalent to a class).
+OWL treats the idea of classes very differently than object oriented programming languages like Java and Smalltalk.
 In OWL, instances of a class are referred to as individuals and class membership is determined by a set of properties that allow a DL reasoner to infer class membership of an individual (this is called entailment.)

-We saw an example of expressing transitive relationships when we were using PowerLoom in the chapter on *Reasoning* where we defined a PowerLoom rule to express that the relation “contains” is transitive.
-We will now look at a similar example using OWL.

 We have been using the RDF file news.n3 in previous examples and we will layer new examples by adding new triples that represent RDF, RDFS, and OWL.
 We saw in news.n3 the definition of three triples using **rdfs:subPropertyOf** properties to create a more general kb:containsPlace property: